mfachrizaltech/laravel12-react-starterkit-base-main/README.md

 Ideal for admin dashboards and analytical modules.

 🧾 9.
+Logging
+1. 🕵️ Audit Log

+The system includes a built-in Audit Log feature that automatically records critical user actions — such as create, update, and delete operations — along with metadata like user ID, timestamps, and changed values.
+This ensures full traceability, accountability, and helps with security audits or regulatory compliance.

+✨ Key Benefits:

+🧾 Tracks all critical user activities

+🔒 Enhances security and accountability

+🕰️ Keeps historical change records for compliance and analysis

-Logstash Logging Support
+2. 🧠 Logstash Logging Support

-The system supports Logstash-compatible JSON logging, enabling seamless integration with 🧠 ELK (Elasticsearch, Logstash, Kibana) for centralized log management, analysis, and monitoring.
+The system supports Logstash-compatible JSON logging, enabling seamless integration with ELK (Elasticsearch, Logstash, Kibana) for centralized log management, analysis, and monitoring.

 'logstash' => [
     'driver' => 'single',